SmartMaaS-Services/Transaction-Context-Manager/README.md

   </a>
 </h1>

-The description of the Transaction Context Manager is under final review and will be published until 5th July.

 It is a generic building block to process data from a big variety of datasources and processing frameworks on a transaction basis.
 It offers a new interaction pattern that offers new ways of data processing, brokering and marketing.

 The Smart MaaS demo applications are alreay published and available in the file https://github.com/SmartMaaS-Services/Transaction-Context-Manager/blob/main/Transaction-Context-Manager.xml here in the repo.
 It is a Apache Nifi template that is ready for usage and it contains integrates parts of